Follow TV Tropes

 • Section Nine in the Millennium Series was powerful enough to make even several Prime Ministers let them do their thing.
 They were able to abusively institutionalize a witness (Lisbeth Salander) and even commit murder (Salachenko).

-• Nick Carter: Killmaster are stories about Nick Carter, an elite agent for the American secret government organization, AXE.
-Nick is what happens if James Bond had a Fusion Dance with Mack Bolan, so he really lives up to being the "killaster".
+• In the Nick Carter: Killmaster stories, Carter works as an elite agent for the American secret government organization AXE.
+Nick is what happens if James Bond had a Fusion Dance with Mack Bolan, so he really lives up to being the "killmaster".

 • Imperial Auditors from the Vorkosigan Saga, who are treated as The Emperor's proxy, granting them unlimited power over anyone who recognizes Barrayar's government.